 • • AMA UX/Product Strategy and Design

-• • How to become a UX Designer
+• • How to be a Strategic Designer

 • • Sparring for Continuous Product Discovery